FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-pops.md

 With this in mind, we can scatter particles onto prims, record the prim on which that particle sits, and then send it along the prim by adjusting a uv attrib and sampling with ```primuv(0, "P", i@sourceprim, v@sourceuv)```.
 It's not unlike what the combo of a ScatterSOP (with @sourceprim and @sourceprimuv attribs ticked) followed by an AttributeInterpolateSOP might do.
 Cool, but what happens when we reach the end of the prim we've been travelling along?
 We need to pick a new one.
 So...

 This is the POPs network.
-We have a POPLocation, a clump of nodes that handle the traversal logic, and a couple of nodes for point replication (more on that later).
+We have a POPLocation to source points at the root of the network, a clump of nodes that handle the prim traversal logic, and a couple of nodes for point replication (more on that later).

+I should also note that the network of curves is the first input of the POPNet, with all wrangles inside having their input parms set accordingly.
+So any references to ```foo(0,...)``` are inspecting the original curve network.

 ![Overview](/assets/notes/traversal-pops/traverse_pops_overview.jpg)

-So we spawn our points, and let the just born particles (defined with a group in the POPLocation) decide at random which of the prims connected to our starting point that they travel along.
+So, to begin we spawn our points, and let the just born particles (defined with a group in the POPLocation) decide at random which of the prims connected to our root they travel along.
 This does that:

 ![Initialize](/assets/notes/traversal-pops/traverse_pops_init.jpg)